Holiday in the Westfjords at home rental Tvera Lodge

-Iceland continues to be very popular with visitors from all over the world.
-While the number of hikers in the highlands is declining (which is good for the sensitive nature), the number of visitors in the easily accessible places continues to rise.
-The rush is concentrated mainly on the well-known attractions along the south coast and in the Golden Circle.
-Still little discovered and therefore still a real insider tip are the Westfjords of Iceland.
-Here the clock turns even slower, the attractions are not as crowded as in the south of Iceland and the buses do not bring new visitors day and night.
+Iceland is a very popular with visitors from all over the world.
+The Westfjords peninsula remains relatively undiscovered, with few tourists visiting the region, making it an authentic insider tip for those seeking an off-the-beaten-path Icelandic experience.
+At the West Fjords the clock turns even slower, the attractions are not as crowded as in the south of Iceland and the buses do not bring new visitors day and night.
 For a long time, the West Fjords were affected by rural exodus.
 The conditions for the inhabitants were too rough, especially in winter, and the distances to the next town are still huge.

 The Westfjords of Iceland belong geologically to the oldest land mass of Iceland.
 They are characterised by majestic mountains and endless coastlines.
 Pure nature!
 On seemingly endless roads along the coast, visitors discover picturesque fishing villages and experience fascinating views.

 Private Tvera cottage by Hellulaug geothermal pool

 Those who do not travel by plane via the “capital of the west” Ísafjörður, either use the ferry connection from Stykkisholmur via the island Flatey to Brjanslaekur, or travel by car via the approx. 7 km long the bridge across the Gilsfjordur-fjord, and then you are in the Westfjords.
 A little east of the Brjanslaekur ferry landing stage lies our vacation cottage Tvera, from which the southern part of the Westfjords can be reached quickly.
 Only a few kilometres away from Tvera the hot spring Hellulaug invites you to a hot bath with a free view of the fjord.